 There’s Peet’s Coffee for one.
 The international coffee company hires coffee fans – called Peetniks – between 5 and 6 business days faster than before with our offer management software.

 Then there’s IMT Residential, a property management company with more than 60 high-end apartment communities in the United States.
 While they hire new associates all the time, they’re also growing quickly by acquiring existing properties.
-All personnel that join through acquisition must be offered new terms and onboarded.
+All employees that join through acquisition must be offered new terms and onboarded.
 Retention depends in part upon a smooth transition.

 “Creating or modifying a job offer template is really easy.
-It’s easy and very straightforward to use for the administrator, the recruiting team, and candidates,” says their director of recruiting and engagement. “iCIMS’ Offer Management helps us present IMT as professional and organised.”
+It’s easy and very straightforward to use for the administrator, the recruiting team, and candidates,” says their director of recruiting and engagement. “iCIMS’ Offer Management helps us present IMT as professional and organized.”

-Just because an organisation is large doesn’t mean they have everything figured out.
+Just because an organization is large doesn’t mean they have everything figured out.
 Some of the biggest companies in the world use multiple recruiting and people management systems.
 The process can look very different depending on who you are, where you are in the world, and what you’re applying for.

 Here are some best practices for what to include in your offer letter.
 You can find this and additional detail in our downloadable template below:

 Each organization handles the job offer process a little differently.
 We’ve seen a lot of organizations, some with very sophisticated HR systems, lacking when it comes to offer management software.
 There’s more manual spreadsheets and Microsoft Word documents out there than you might think.

 Here’s a quick summary of how our job offer software works: